benjamin-bk-krueger/kringle-game/ABOUT.md

 Today I did the first big update since a few days.
 Currently the whole game is quite static and doesn't allow any changes regarding the game files (except providing a new JSON config).
 Instead of parsing the JSON config on each startup the game is now able to import the same JSON config into a PostgreSQL database (third and new docker-compose entity).
 The game is then reading the game data located in the DB.
 This way it should be much easier to do modifications at a later time.
 I experimented adding/modifying a JSON but it turned out JSON is only good when used read-only.

+***2022-04-03***

+Today I have added a forth container: Flask Python.
+Flask is a Python framework which allows to develop web applications quite easily.
+Using Flask I have created some web pages which can display the content of the game's PostgreSQL database using simple HTML and CSS.
+My next step is to implement some REST API both allowing downloading and uploading game data.
+Time for some recap...
+My project has started about 50 days ago, sadly I could only afford to invest a few hours per week.
+My project currently consists of 4 containers: A PostgreSQL database storing the game data, the game backend itself written in Python, a web frontend to display the DB contents and a WeTTY SSH terminal to access the game backend.
+I have learned something about Python, Github (including Actions), Markdown, JSON, Docker (including docker-compose), PostgreSQL and a little bit about HTML, CSS and Kubernetes.
+Things on my todo list: a REST API to modify game data, a markdown export, better error handling and Kubernetes once again (failed already once to get it up and running).